 Outdoors has been proven to be a safe bet, as long as we all maintain a distance of 6′ or more from other groups, which can be difficult if the place you’re considering is open to the public.
-For this reason, I’m listing places that are publicly accessible but with wide open spaces and/or reservation-based and have me that they’re taking things seriously.
+For this reason, I’m listing places that are publicly accessible but with wide open spaces and/or reservation-based and have shown me that they’re taking COVID seriously.

 **Some locations might have a session fee but I feel this is part of the privilege for having more privacy and the ability to set up some decor beforehand.**